LSST-strong-lensing/slsim/README.rst

 ============
-sim-pipeline
+SLSim (Strong Lensing Simulation) pipeline
 ============

 |Read the Docs| |GitHub| |Codecov| |Black| |docformatter| |docstyle|

-LSST strong lensing simulation pipeline.
+SLSim is the strong lensing simulation pipeline for LSST.

 This GitHub project originates from an intercollaboration agreement between the two LSST Science collaborations: